This site requires a more recent version of Adobe Flash Player to function properly.

-In February 2014, Coca-Cola acquired 16% of its stake and entered into a joint venture to develop a new brewer system for cold beverages, Keurig Kold.
+In February 2014, Coca-Cola acquired a 16% stake in the company, and entered into a joint venture to develop a new brewer system for cold beverages, Keurig Kold.
 With this initiative, the company will be entering into a much bigger cold beverages market.
 Keurig added Dr Pepper Snapple as another beverage partner, when the two companies joined hands in developing a selection of Dr Pepper Snapple’s brands for the upcoming Keurig Kold Platform.
-In December 2014, Keurig announced yet another deal, when it entered into an agreement to acquire the remaining 85% equity of Bevyz, a fully owned subsidiary of MDS Global Holding Ltd. We believe a strong and a robust distribution channel is very essential for GMCR's long term growth.
+In December 2014, Keurig announced yet another deal, when it entered into an agreement to acquire the remaining 85% equity of Bevyz, a fully owned subsidiary of MDS Global Holding Ltd. We believe a strong and a robust distribution channel is very essential for GMCR's long-term growth.

 Growth opportunities within single serve segment